cyberased/cyberased.github.io/Petr-Spirik.md

 ---
 layout: page
-title: About
+title: Petr Spirik
-permalink: /about/
+permalink: /Petr-Spirik/
 ---

-## Author: Petr Spirik

 Cyber, security and privacy enthusiast with passion for cross-disciplinary implications of technology development to all of us.
 Cyberpunk, horror & dystopia are my favourite genres, yet I prefer them to stay in the fiction department of my library.
 I read, think & form opinions a lot.

-## Blog: Cyberased

 This is my personal space for capturing thoughts & ideas, as well as storing interesting bits & pieces of information found either online or offline.